11 essential strategies for secure network design

 1. Assess current network security

-• Network monitoring tools: Use continuous monitoring solutions to detect anomalies and potential threats in real time.
-Meter provides advanced network monitoring tools direct from our patented Dashboard that offer real-time alerts and detailed analytics to help identify and mitigate threats swiftly.
+- Network monitoring tools: Meter provides advanced monitoring directly through its dashboard, delivering real-time alerts and analytics that help identify and mitigate threats swiftly.

-If your team lacks the necessary expertise for penetration testing and comprehensive audits, hiring external security experts can fill this gap effectively.
-Their specialized skills can provide deeper insights into potential vulnerabilities.
+If your team lacks expertise in these areas, hiring external security experts can fill the gap effectively.
+Their specialized skills offer deeper insights into potential vulnerabilities, ensuring a comprehensive security approach.

 2. Strengthen your access controls